mitchdzugan/StreamOfRedditness/README.md

-TODO: IO operations that need to be figured out in react.
+TODO: IO operations that need to be figured out in react-native.
  * syncLocalStorage
  * :now